rrrrrrockpang/defects4j/framework/bug-mining/work_dir/README.md

 3. Navigator to the `run.sh` in `framework/bug-mining` folder

-4. Update the `<bid>` based on the list below.
+4. In `run.sh`, update the `<bid>` based on the list below.
 The lists are randomly generated from candidate reproducible bugs after running `get_metadata`.

 ```
 # commons-configuration